 The Company's main objective when managing capital is to protect returns to shareholders.
 The Company also aims to maximise its capital structure of debt and equity so as to minimise its cost of capital.
-The Company manages its capital with regard to risks inherent in the business and the sector in which it operates by monitoring its gearing ratio on a regular basis.
-The Company considers its capital to include share capital, share premium, special reserve, share option reserve and retained earnings.
-No gearing is currently calculated as the Company had no borrowings during the year.
+The Company manages its capital with regard to risks inherent in the business and the sector in which it operates by monitoring its net debt to capital gearing ratio on a regular basis.
+The Company considers its capital to include share capital, share premium, special reserve, share option reserve, merger reserve and retained earnings.